home-assistant/developers.home-assistant/docs/hassio_addon_presentation.md

 ---
-title: "Presenting your add-on"
+title: "Presenting your addon"
 ---

 If you decide to share your add-on to the public, paying attention to details is recommended.
 Of course, your add-on should have a proper name and description, but Hass.io also gives you some other tools to present your add-on even nicer.

+## Adding intro

+This shows in add-on store and give the user a short instruction what the addon can.

+This file containing the intro is usually referred to as the "README", which is generally published as the `README.md` file.

 ## Adding documentation

 Good documentation helps the consumer of your add-on to understand its usage, explains configuration options, points users in the right direction in the case they have questions or issues, and contains the license under which the add-on was published.

-This file containing the documentation is usually referred to as the "README", which is generally published as the `README.md` file.
+This file containing the documentation is usually referred to as the "DOC", which is generally published as the `DOC.md` file.

-Take a look at other projects for inspiration.
-For example, see the `README.md` of the [Community Hass.io Add-ons: Homebridge](https://github.com/hassio-addons/addon-homebridge/blob/master/README.md) add-on.

-In future versions of Hass.io, the `README.md` file will be displayed in the Home Assistant frontend.

 ## Add-on icon & logo